 Audit Committee: As of the date of this Proxy Statement, Mr. Elsey (Chair), Mr. Crovetto and Dr. Fernandes serve on the Audit Committee.
-In February 2019, Mr. Elsey was elected to the Board of Directors and Audit Committee and was appointed as Chair of the Audit Committee.
-At that time, Dr. Nova left the Audit Committee.
-She was re-appointed to the Audit Committee effective July 1, 2019.
-During 2019, Dr Ushio served on the Audit Committee with Mr. Elsey and Dr. Nova.
-During 2019, Mr. Elsey was the designated "audit committee financial expert" as defined in the rules of the SEC.
+During 2020, our former Board members Drs.
+Misti Ushio and Tina Nova served on the Audit Committee with Mr. Elsey, with Mr. Elsey being the designated "audit committee financial expert" as defined in the rules of the SEC.
 Drs.
-Nova and Ushio resigned from the Board in April 2020 and Mr. Crovetto and Dr. Fernandes were appointed to the Audit Committee in their place.
-Our Board has determined that each member of the Audit Committee who served during 2019 and 2020 to date is "independent" and "financially literate" for Audit Committee purposes as such terms are defined in the rules of the Securities and Exchange Commission, or SEC, and the applicable rules of The Nasdaq Stock Market.
+Ushio and Nova resigned from the Board in April 2020, and Mr. Crovetto and Dr. Fernandes were appointed to the Audit Committee in their place.
+For the remainder of 2020, the Audit Committee consisted of Mr. Elsey, Mr. Crovetto and Dr. Fernandes.

+Our Board has determined that each member of the Audit Committee who served during 2020 and 2021 to date is "independent" and "financially literate" for Audit Committee purposes as such terms are defined in the rules of the Securities and Exchange Commission, or SEC, and the applicable rules of The Nasdaq Stock Market.
 Mr. Elsey is currently identified as an "audit committee financial expert" as defined in the rules of the SEC.

-The Audit Committee held 6 meetings and acted by written consent once in 2019.
+The Audit Committee held 6 meetings in 2020.
 Pursuant to its charter, the responsibilities of the Audit Committee include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm;

-- reviewing the audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - · reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - reviewing the Company's periodic reports to be filed with the SEC; - recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - · preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement; - overseeing our compliance with applicable legal and regulatory requirements; - · reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - · reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - · reviewing the Company's periodic reports to be filed with the SEC; - recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement; - · overseeing our compliance with applicable legal and regulatory requirements; - · reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.

-The following constitutes the report the Audit Committee made to the Board with respect to the Company's 2019 financial statements:
+The following constitutes the report the Audit Committee made to the Board with respect to the Company's 2020 financial statements: